Agenda

 Drew Feeley, Acting Administrator, Federal Railroad Administration, U.S. Department of Transportation

-Nicole Brewin, VP, Congressional Affairs; Jo Strang, SVP, Safety, Regulatory, & Environmental Policy; and Sarah Yurasko, SVP & General Counsel, ASLRRA
+Nicole Brewin, Vice President, Congressional Affairs; Jo Strang, Senior Vice President, Safety, Regulatory, & Environmental Policy; and Sarah Yurasko, Senior Vice President & General Counsel, ASLRRA

 ASLRRA Legal, Legislative and Regulatory Staff will discuss current events and recent updates from Washington, D.C.
 Overview of recent changes in federal and state regulations.
 Predictions on upcoming regulatory trends and potential legislative actions.